 Groupthink, 2nd Edition - DVD (DS)

-- What drives groups to agree despite the better judgement of some, or even all participants?
+- What drives groups to agree despite the better judgment of some, or even all, participants

-- Why do group decisions sometimes result in monumental error?
+- Why do group decisions sometimes result in a monumental error?

-- What are the signals to watch for, so the quality of group decisions can be enhanced?
+- What are the signals to watch for

-No modern-day thinker better answered these questions than the late Dr. Irving Janis, who introduced the concept of groupthink in the 1970's.
-And no training film has more effectively dramatized his findings than Groupthink, originally produced over two decades ago.
+No modern-day scholar better answered these questions than the late Dr. Irving Janis, who introduced the concept of groupthink over three decades ago.